brenhinkeller/JuliaAdviceForMatlabProgrammers/README.md

   * You can [LoopVectorization.jl](https://github.com/chriselrod/LoopVectorization.jl) either on a loop with `@avx for`, or on a dot-broadcasted operation with `@avx  @.` You can only use this in cases where the iterations of the loop can be conducted in arbitrary order, since the vector registers will be running the same operations on several iterations of your loop at the same time.
   * See also [`@simd`](https://docs.julialang.org/en/v1.5/base/base/index.html#Base.SimdLoop.@simd)

 * To **_follow the compilation pipeline_** and see how your Julia code is being translated into intermediate representations, and finally machine code, you can use several handy macros.
-This is something you may not be used to being able to do coming in other languages, but it can be quite instructive when trying to understand and optimize your code!
+This is something you may not be used to being able to do from Matlab or Python, but it can be quite instructive when trying to understand and optimize your code!
   * `@code_lowered` -- Prints Julia SSA-form IR
   ![Image of code_lowered example](img/code_lowered.png)
   In order to add `1` (an integer) and `1.0` (a floating point number), Julia must first promote the two to a consistent type.
 This is what the call to `Base.promote_type` does.
 Then we add (in a slightly funny way), and return the result.
 To see why we add this way, let's look one step deeper